From BR Bullpen

 He led the league in sacrifice hits in 1993 and was second in the league with 13 triples.
 He established a record for a Mariner with 27 consecutive games hitting safely.
 In 1997, a year in which he hit 40 doubles, he was selected to the American League All-Star team.

 After his playing career ended, Joey spent several seasons as a minor league manager before joining the Chicago White Sox as third base coach in 2004.
 After three years, he became the club's bench coach.
 When manager Ozzie Guillen resigned suddenly with two days to go in the 2011 season to accept the Miami Marlins' managerial job in 2012, Cora was expected to take over as the Pale Hose's skipper for the last two games.
 Instead, he was let go amid rumors that he had already agreed to join Guillen in Miami the following season, and pitching coach Don Cooper was handed the interim managerial assignment.
 Indeed, shortly thereafter, Guillen named him the Marlins' bench coach.
+His fate being tied to Guillen's, he was fired after Ozzie's single stormy season in Miami.

 He is the major leaguer with the most games played, at-bats, hits, and runs scored to come out of Vanderbilt University.